 - Sell your photographs.
 A picture speaks more than a thousand words.
 Enrich your social media content with epic pictures taken at various destinations.
 Soon enough, agencies and websites will be asking for your permission and paying for your pictures.

 - You can work as a consultant or mentor.
 When you travel to different countries, you become some sort of expert who knows how to deal with different people.
-Set up your own workshops or seminars about dealing with cultural differences, exploring the world, and helping refugees.
+Set up your own workshops on essex tree services, or seminars about dealing with cultural differences, exploring the world, and helping refugees.
 It takes time but soon you will have your fans who are going to book your workshops in advance.

 There is so much that you can do if you like travelling.
 Just think about what you do best and you’ll be able to come up with something.
 You might not get it right at first but we live to learn, don’t we?